Russian Academy of Sciences

 The basic element of the database is a clause (a simple sentence).
 By January 2016 the database reached the amount of 3897 clauses.
 All linguistic material is yet to be parsed, tokenized, and lemmatized.
 All clauses available online are to be annotated for focus-comment and word order (SOV).
 Syntactic annotation is based on Penn Treebank tagsets with language specific additions; a tree generator is built in the site and works according to the principles of Stanford Tregex software.

-In 2016-2017 the Hittite corpus project is being developed under the corpus program of the Department of historical and philological Sciences of Russian Academy of Sciences: Development of a Hittite Corpus, #0182-2015-0003.
+In 2016-2017 the Hittite corpus project was being developed under the corpus program of the Department of historical and philological Sciences of Russian Academy of Sciences: Development of a Hittite Corpus, #0182-2015-0003.

 Hoffner, H. A. Jr. (2009).
 Letters from the Hittite Kingdom.
 Atlanta: Society of Biblical Literature.